 For special ops, you need a stiffer and longer SCUBA fin that requires booties. too.
 You will be issued Rocket fins or Jet Fins if spec ops is in your future.
 Your ability to swim 45-90 minutes or more with fins will be required regularly in military diving/combat swimming programs (SEAL, divers, SWCC, PJ, RECON, MARSOC, etc.).

 Here is a sample leg swimming workout to build your leg joints and muscles for longer endurance with fins:

 Repeat 10 times

-The options are actually a good progression to go from just swimming, to starting with slip on fins, to build up to stiffer SCUBA fins.
+The options are actually a good progression to go from swimming, to starting with slip-on fins, to building up to stiffer SCUBA fins.
 A good model of swimming with fins for a steady workout is 30-45 minutes.
-Typical SCUBA divers can take 30-45 minutes as well so you have to get used to moving your legs with fins one in open water.
+Typical SCUBA divers can take 30-45 minutes as well, so you have to get used to moving your legs with fins once in open water.